-Compensatory mitigation required either as a special condition of permits issued under the Clean Water Act, Section 404, ("CWA") and the Rivers and Harbors Act of 1899, Section 10 or to establish a mitigation bank/in-lieu fee program mitigation site under same, require perpetual protection of real property by a Declaration of Conservation Covenants and Restrictions (DCCR).
+Compensatory mitigation required either as a special condition of permits issued under the Clean Water Act, Section 404, ("CWA") and the Rivers and Harbors Act of 1899, Section 10 or to establish a mitigation bank under same, requires perpetual protection of real property by a Declaration of Conservation Covenants and Restrictions (DCCR).
 The intent of this requirement is to restrict any further development on the property and to eliminate further impacts whether to wetlands, streams or their buffers including upland buffers.
-The policy of the Savannah District is to prevent future impacts to protected mitigation property.
+The policy of the Savannah District is to prevent future impacts to a protected mitigation property.
 If the Savannah District does approve of a request to amend a DCCR, the following procedures are applicable.
 The proponent may be required to replace lost mitigation resources at significantly higher ratios due to the protected status of the property.
-The preferred replacement for property extinguished from the restricted area will be by the purchase of credits from an approved mitigation bank.
+The preferred replacement for property extinguished from the restricted area will be by the purchase of credits from an approved commercial compensatory mitigation source.